 The building is old and smelly.
 Paint peels off of the graffiti-coated walls.
 We busted out laughing when our friend Mike, from the UK, didn’t know how to ask the random girl he found sleeping in his bunk to move.

-This place is as clean as any four-story building operated by traveling children will be.
+This place is as clean as any four-story building operated by traveling children.
 I’m running around with no shirt or shoes, while cigarette smoke and foreign languages float around the outside windows.
 The girls in my room line chocolate and ramen noodles on the window next to their bunks.

 Brogdon built my college career.
 My best friend, whom I met in Brogdon, has been my roommate for six years and is now in Australia with me.
 The young lady who helped me create the H.E.A.T. non-profit was one of the first people I met in our dorm.
 I keep in touch with all of my Brog Dogs to some extent.
 I owe so much to that community, and this old hostel downtown Sydney has the same magic floating through its hallways.
 Goodnight Sydney, Australia.